-The program focuses on engaging youth in an in-person setting, with occasional remote options.
+After expanding our program to include remote mentoring in 2020-21, our primary focus returns to engaging youth in an in-person setting in 2021-22.
 We continue to work closely with Pueblo School District 60 and Pueblo County School District 70 to ensure the safety and well-being of both mentors and mentees.
 A word from past program participants: